exflickr/flamework/README.md

 If you'd like to use Flamework as an external library, <a href="/exflickr/flamework/blob/master/docs/install_external.md">read this</a>.

+To install Flamework on AppFog.com, <a href="/exflickr/flamework/blob/master/docs/install_appfog.md">read this</a>.

 ## Installation - The longer, slightly hand holding, version

 Get the [code from GitHub](https://github.com/straup/flamework).